AI Search Optimization: The Complete Guide to Getting Cited (2026)

 Stage 1: Retrieval

 When a user submits a query, the AI retrieves a set of candidate pages from the web.
 ChatGPT uses Bing as its search backend.
 Perplexity runs its own crawler (PerplexityBot) alongside Google and Bing indices.
 Gemini leverages Google's existing search infrastructure.
+Claude uses Brave Search.
 The retrieval stage is where traditional SEO still matters — pages that are well-indexed, technically sound, and semantically relevant get into the candidate pool.

-Stage 2: Evaluation
+Stage 2: Evaluation (cross-encoder reranking)

-The AI reads the full text of retrieved pages and evaluates them across multiple dimensions: factual density, source credibility, structural clarity, recency, and consensus alignment with other authoritative sources.
-This is where AI search optimization diverges from SEO.
-A page can rank position one on Google but fail evaluation because its content is hedged, vague, or structurally difficult for the model to extract from.
+The reranker evaluates: factual density, source credibility, structural clarity, recency, and consensus alignment with other authoritative sources.
+A page can rank position one on Google but fail reranking because its content is hedged, vague, or structurally difficult for the model to extract from.

-Stage 3: Synthesis and Citation
+Stage 3: Synthesis and citation

-The model composes its answer by synthesizing information from the evaluated sources.
+The model composes its answer by synthesizing information from the reranked survivors.
 It attributes specific claims to specific sources — those attributions are the citations.
 Content that contains clear, specific, verifiable claims is far more likely to be cited than content that makes general assertions.
 According to Aggarwal et al. (2024) in the Princeton GEO study, adding statistics to content improved citation rates by 25-30%, while adding authoritative sources and quotations improved them by 15-20%.

 For a detailed breakdown of how each AI platform handles citations differently, see our complete guide to AI search engines.

 Seven proven tactics drive AI citation probability, led by original research (4.1x lift) and definitive statements with statistics (25-30% improvement).
+The full sequence compounds — each tactic amplifies the others.

-Through our experiments analyzing AI responses across ChatGPT, Perplexity, Gemini, and Copilot, we have identified seven tactics that consistently increase citation probability.
+Through experiments analyzing AI responses across ChatGPT, Perplexity, Gemini, and Copilot, we have identified seven tactics that consistently increase citation probability.
 These are ranked by measured impact.

-1. Publish Original Data and Research
+1. Publish original data and research

 Original research earns 4.1x more AI citations than content that summarizes or references other people's data.
 When your page says "According to HubSpot, 64% of marketers invest in SEO," ChatGPT cites HubSpot — not you.
 When your page says "In our analysis of 500 SaaS websites, we found that pages with FAQ schema were cited 2.3x more often by AI search engines," you own that citation.

 AI models overwhelmingly cite content that makes precise, quantitative claims.
 Research from BrightEdge and others has shown that factual density — the number of specific, verifiable claims per paragraph — is one of the strongest predictors of AI citation.
+According to Semrush's analysis of 304K URLs, content with promotional or hedging language is significantly less likely to earn AI citations than content with specific, quantitative claims.

 Gets ignored: "Many companies have seen improved results from AI search optimization."